Arouna Koné: Everton

 On 8 July 2013, Everton confirmed the signing of Koné on a three-year deal for an undisclosed fee.
 He made his debut on 17 August, coming on as an 81st-minute substitute in a 2–2 draw against Norwich City.
 In October, he suffered a knee cartilage injury and did not play again for the rest of the season.
 Returning on 24 December 2014, he netted his first goal for Everton against Newcastle United in the early stages of a 3–2 defeat.
 On the opening day of the 2015–16 Premier League season, Koné came off the bench to assist and score to help Everton secure a 2–2 draw against Watford.
 His performance was rewarded with a start away to Southampton, in a 0–3 win in which the Ivorian recorded an assist.
 Koné then continued his impressive start to the season, excelling in Everton's 3–1 win over Chelsea.
 He scored his first Everton hat-trick in their 6–2 victory over Sunderland on 1 November 2015.
 Kone was released by Everton at the end of the 2016–17 season.

 Sivasspor

 Koné signed a two-year contract with Turkish Süper Lig club Sivasspor on 4 July 2017.
 He made his first appearance for the team on 12 August against Akhisarspor, who were defeated 1–0 in the first matchday.
 He scored his first goal for the team against Yeni Malatyaspor, who they faced in the second round of the league on 19 August; a match they won 2–0.
 On 5 November 2017, he scored two goals against Konyaspor, securing a 2–1 win for his team.
 Koné scored 13 goals in the 2017–18 season, and scored another 11 goals in the 2018–19 season, becoming the team's top scorer.

+VK Weerde

+In July 2022, Koné signed a contract with Belgian ninth tier club VK Weerde.
+After six months with the team the veteran attacker retired from the game.